Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

 \subsection{Proof of Theorem \ref{thFormMag}}

 It will be accomplished in steps.
-As a preparatory result, we show that a 3D sub--distribution of $\C^1$ with 2D vertical part determines a quasi--linear $3\Rd$ order MAE (Lemma \ref{LemEd1QLMonge} below).
-The converse statement, i.e., that the characteristic cone of a generic quasi--linear $3\Rd$ order PDE possesses a linear sheet determined by a 3D sub--distribution $\D\subseteq \C^1$ with 2D vertical part, has been proved by Lemma \ref{LemQLsonoMonge} above.
-Then we pass to generic 3D sub--distributions of $\C^1$, and derive the expression of the corresponding equation $\E_\D$ (Lemma \ref{Lemma-ex-Considerazioni-Forma-Generale}).
+As a preparatory result, we show that a 3D sub-distribution of $\C^1$ with 2D vertical part determines a quasi-linear $3\Rd$ order MAE (Lemma \ref{LemEd1QLMonge} below).
+The converse statement, i.e., that the characteristic cone of a generic quasi-linear $3\Rd$ order PDE possesses a linear sheet determined by a 3D sub-distribution $\D\subseteq \C^1$ with 2D vertical part, has been proved by Lemma \ref{LemQLsonoMonge} above.
+Then we pass to generic 3D sub-distributions of $\C^1$, and derive the expression of the corresponding equation $\E_\D$ (Lemma \ref{Lemma-ex-Considerazioni-Forma-Generale}).
 As a consequence of these results (Corollary \ref{CorollarioCheSeFunzionaSarebbeCarino}), we prove the initial statement of Theorem \ref{thFormMag}.
-The next three sections \ref{SubStat1}, \ref{SubStat2}, \ref{sec.3.3} are devoted to the specific proofs of the items 1, 2, 3 of Theorem \ref{thFormMag}, respectively.
-Besides the proof of Theorem \ref{thFormMag} itself, a few interesting byproducts will be pointed out.
-For instance, Corollary \ref{CorollarioCheSeFunzionaSarebbeCarino} means that for quasi--linear $3\Rd$ order MAEs, all characteristic lines are strong, generalizing an analogous result for classical MAEs (see \cite{MR2985508}, Theorem 3.7).
-Also Corollary \ref{corRicettaMagica} is a nontrivial and unexpected generalization of a phenomenon firstly observed in the classical case (see \cite{MR2985508}, Theorem 1.1).